-3. CTV Your Morning television with Ben Mulroney on August 16, 2017.
-Discussing controversy regarding Confederate statues in the United States and the bringing down of certain statues and the renaming of certain buildings in Canada.
+5. CTV Your Morning television with Ben Mulroney discussing controversy regarding Confederate statues in the United States and the bringing down of certain statues and the renaming of certain buildings in Canada.
 (My interview begins about 3:00)

 Cold Fire is available through Chapters, Amazon, Barnes and Noble, and bookstores everywhere.
 On the day of its release, it hit Amazon’s #1 as the bestselling Canadian history book.

 It was also a moment of existential angst in which Canadians pondered who they wished to be and the country in which they wanted to live.
 It was a time in which JFK exerted a powerful and not always positive influence on Canada and when Canada’s leaders at the time, John Diefenbaker, and Lester Pearson, fought for Canadian interests.

 A. Viewpoints with Todd Van der Hayden, CJAD

 Scroll to Viewpoints then 1 hour: http://www.cjad.com/Podcasts/index.aspx